What is a Medicare Advantage Plan and What Does It Cover?

-With Medicare’s Annual Enrollment Period in full swing, it is more important than ever to understand your options.
-Read on to learn about Medicare Advantage versus Medigap and how to choose the best option for you.
+With Medicare’s Annual Enrollment Period beginning in the fall, it is a great time to review your healthcare options.
+Read on to learn about Medicare Advantage and what it covers, as well as how to choose the best option for you.

 Medicare Advantage Plan Definition